DPS2004/Bongo-Cat/README.md

 CHANGELOGS
 1.00: initial release.

-1.1: The MORE INSTRUMENTS update: Added Drummer duel drums, and a glocenshpiel.
+1.1: The MORE INSTRUMENTS update: Added Drummer duel drums, and a glocenspiel.

 1.2: The COSTUMES update: Added Drummer Duel and Top Hat costumes.

+1.2.1: The CLOWNIN AROUND update: Dont download if you have Coulrophobia.
+Adds a clown costume and squeeze horn.